wp-plugins/weekly-schedule/readme.txt

 == Changelog ==

+= 1.1.4 =
+* Now allows descriptions and item names to contain quotes and other special html characters

 = 1.1.3 =
 * Added option for tooltip position to be automatically adjusted to be in visible area.